 A large and impressive design of the mid-1960s, displaying popular motifs of church design of that time, and in particular echoing Coventry Cathedral in its traditional longitudinal form, staggered window arrangement, and use of large figurative sculpture applied to plain brickwork.
 The tall campanile is a local landmark.

 A large church, built to a traditional longitudinal (but slightly tapering) plan.
 Brick, with reconstituted Portland stone dressings.
-The external composition is dominated by a tall semi-detached campanile, its upper belfry stage apparently rebuilt (compare photo upper left with figure 1).
+The external composition is dominated by a tall semi-detached campanile, its upper belfry stage apparently rebuilt.
 At the west end the ‘frontispiece’ entrance consists of an enlarged western bay encompassing an internal narthex and gallery.
 The west elevation is dominated by a giant window, enveloping the entrance.
 The brickwork on the north side of this frontispiece is left plain, in order to accommodate a large sculptured relief in cement fondu, depicting St Wilfrid on horseback, designed and made by R. F. Kings.
 Staggered windows at the side are lit on the western side only, reminiscent of Spence at Coventry.
 The nave is also lit by tall clerestory windows.
 Above this, a shallow roof, clad probably (originally at least) in copper.

-The interior has not been inspected, but is described in The Catholic Building Review as follows
+The interior has not been inspected, but is described in The Catholic Building Review (1965) as follows:

-The original sanctuary arrangements appear to survive, including the canopy over the altar (photo bottom left).
+The original sanctuary arrangements appear to survive, including the canopy over the altar.
 The Stations of the Cross were also designed by R. F. Kings.